hafizbadrie/hafizbadrie.github.io/_posts/2016-11-20-confusion-matrix.markdown

     So if we have a spam detection system with precision **0.667**, we can conclude that **every time the system says it's a spam**, then 66.7% of the time, the prediction is correct.

 3. **Recall (Sensitivity)**
   This metric will tell you how good the model is in predicting the **positives** data.
-  The bigger the result, it will tell us that it's

     ```
     Recall = No. of True Positive / (No. of True Positive + No. of False Negative)
     ```

     In our case, the model recall will be: `4 / (4 + 1) = 0.8`.
-    If our spam detection system has a recall **0.8**, we can conclude that if we have actual datasets consiting of 100 spam comments and 200 ham comments, then potentially it could only detect 80 spam comments of out 100 spam comments.
+    If our spam detection system has a recall **0.8**, we can conclude that if we have actual datasets consiting of 100 spam comments and 200 ham comments, then potentially it could only detect 80 spam comments (80% probability) out of 100 spam comments.

+4. **Specificity**
+  This metric will tell you how good the model is in predicting the **negatives** data.

+    ```
+    Specificity = No. of True Negative / (No. of True Negative + No. of False Positive)
+    ```

+    In our case, the modell specificity will be: `1 / (1 + 2) = 0.33`.
+    If our spam detection system has a specifity **0.33**, we can conclude that if we have actual datasets consiting of 100 spam comments and 200 ham comments, then potentially it could only detect 66 ham comments (33% probability) out of 200 ham comments.

+    With that kind of performance, I can't imagine how big the false alarm will be for the system owner. :)

 That's all folks, I hope it's useful. :)